wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/react.md

 'printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five';
 ```

-String concatenation, here, we want to add a space after a name so we use interpolation `${variable}` so this will help us directly inject variables into a string.
+String interpolation, here, we want to add a space after a name so we use interpolation `${variable}` so this will help us directly inject variables into a string.

 **Preferred**